 Simply clearing the surface clutter can instantly make your home look and feel tidier, less cluttered and more pleasing to the eye.
 Not to mention a whole lot more functional!

-Surfaces, especially the flat surfaces, in your home seem to be magnets for clutter.
+Surfaces, especially flat surfaces, in your home, seem to be magnets for clutter.
 And clutter always seems to attract more clutter.

 Focus on the key surfaces

 Start by tackling some of the key surfaces that will eliminate a lot of visual surface clutter in your home.

 The key surfaces that tend to collect the most clutter are places like the kitchen counters, kitchen and/or dining room tables, coffee tables and end tables, nightstands, entryway tables and bathroom counters.

 Pick the surface in your home that tends to collect the most clutter and start there.

 Pay attention to what is causing surface clutter in your home

 As you clear the surface, notice what types of items you’re clearing.
 As patterns emerge, start brainstorming ways you can avoid these types of clutter from piling up again.

 Maybe you need a better system to handle paperwork.
 Or a better home for things that are dumped when you or your family come home, like keys, wallets, phones, etc.